Iron Butterfly: Reunions (1974–2011)

 After the Tepper-led lineup failed to break through, Tepper left to continue his solo career and Dorman, Rhino and Bushy went back on the road in early 1993 with keyboardist Burt Diaz.
+But after Rhino and Diaz decided to leave, Pinera was brought back, along with keyboardist Hilland.
+Pinera, by this time, had formed his own group, the Classic Rock All-Stars, so was not available for all of the Butterfly's shows.
+Guitarist Denny Artache (summer 1993), then Doug Bossey (1994), filled in until Pinera was dropped in 1994, with Bossey, then Eric Barnett finally taking over (in 1995).

 Doug Ingle rejoined the band in July 1994.
 In the spring of 1997 the band did a tour of Europe with "classic era" members Ingle, Bushy and Dorman, along with Hilland and Barnett.
 A DVD of live performances from this tour was released in 2008.
 Hilland was dropped in 1997 and Ingle officially retired from performing in early 1999.
+Ingle died in May 2024.
 Singer/keysman Damian Bujanda had a brief tenure, but after leaving for personal reasons, Larry Rust joined the band as vocalist/keyboardist from 1999 to 2005.

 In 2001, after Dorman took ill, one of the band's road crew, Oly Larios, sat in on bass.

 Guitarist/vocalist Charlie Marinkovich joined the band in 2002.
 Originally from Seattle, Marinkovich had played with Randy Hansen and others.

-Original vocalist Darryl DeLoach (born on September 12, 1947) died of liver cancer on October 3, 2002, at the age of 55.
+Original vocalist Darryl DeLoach (born on September 12, 1947) died of liver cancer on October 2, 2002, at age 55.

 On July 25, 2003, Erik Brann died of heart failure at the age of 52.

 Derek Hilland returned to play keyboards for the group's 2003 dates when Larry Rust was not available.

 Larry Rust parted ways with the band in 2005 and was replaced by German violinist, keyboardist, and composer Martin Gerschwitz, who had formerly worked with Lita Ford, Meat Loaf, Walter Trout, and most recently Eric Burdon and The Animals.

 In early 2010, an announcement was made that Iron Butterfly would receive the Lifetime Achievement Award at the 20th Annual San Diego Music Awards, which took place on September 12, 2010.
 The award was presented by San Diego Mayor Jerry Sanders.
 Later the same year, Ray Weston (formerly of Wishbone Ash) came in to substitute on drums for Ron Bushy after he was sidelined by health issues.

 In early 2012, Phil Parlapiano substituted for Martin Gerschwitz for a few shows when Gerschwitz was unable to play due to his own solo-tour schedule.